panicoenlaxbox/cookiecutter-csharpnugetpackage/README.md

 [Tt]est[Rr]esult*/
 ```

+## Deploy

-## Azure DevOps
+### Azure DevOps

-You must create, in addition to the team project, a project feed and an environment with manual approval.
+You must create, in addition to the team project, a feed and an environment with manual approval.

 With everything ready, you can now create the pipeline using the `azure-pipelines.yml` file, where you will have to select the id of the just created feed and write the right environment name.